 Applying for Financial Aid

 Life University would like to assist in making your dream become a reality.
 The Financial Aid Department will guide you in budgeting and obtaining student financial aid to help make this happen.
-Please call our Financial Aid Department to request a new Financial Aid packet.
-Call (770) 426-2901 or toll free within the USA (800) 543-3345.
 All financial aid applicants must submit the following documents, each year, to the Financial Aid Department.
-For priority consideration the following must be received by March 15th:
+For priority consideration the following must be received by January 15th:

 - FAFSA Results;